gvwilson/sensibleadventures/nardica/nardica.md

 "It's a differential separator pump," she told Honesty's First as shapes and clues came together in her head to form an answer as clear as it was impossible for her to know.
-"Prob'ly hooks up to a centrifuge or somethin' for filterin' blood durin' surgery."
+"Prolly hooks up to a centrifuge or somethin' for filterin' blood durin' surgery."

 "'Zat so?"
 Honesty's First said, impressed.
 She caught the part when Iffy